How We Conserve

 If you are a landowner concerned with the future of your land, this information is for you.
 Whether by purchase, gift, or inheritance, you own part of this scenic and historic town.
 Ask yourself: Will my family and future generations be able to enjoy this land as I have?
 Or How can I get the best value for my property when I sell it or give it away.

 Unless you take deliberate action to protect your land, the odds are strongly in favor of its eventual development.
 An inexorable tide of mostly unplanned development is washing over Rhode Island.
-Even in rural communities such as our own, habitat is being fragmented, scenic views are being lost, and water quality is lessened as new construction takes place.
+Even in rural communities such as our own, habitat is being fragmented, scenic views are being lost, and water quality is lessened as new construction and changes to the landscape take place.
 Some of this change is inevitable and beneficial, as communities need to grow and evolve.
 But much of this change eliminates what we love about our state and our town.

 The good news is that you can take steps to protect your land, for the good of your family and your community.
 In Burrillville hundreds of acres are protected today because private landowners like you made timely decisions to conserve them.